Friday, June 14

 With Gazprom’s 10-year gas transit contract expiring Jan.
 1, Šefčovič expressed confidence “that a solution will be found for the supply of gas through Ukraine to the European Union.”
 He urged that Ukraine use the time to pass EU-standard energy laws and for Naftogaz to ‘unbundle’ gas transit from gas production.

 Watching from the sidelines in Kyiv, Ukraine’s chief negotiator, Naftogaz Executive Director Yuriy Vitrenko, expressed regret at the three-month delay for starting face to face talks.
 “The reason is obvious – after Ukraine and the EU had taken a consolidated position that transit through Ukraine should be carried out according to fair European rules, these negotiations became uninteresting for the Russian Federation,” he wrote on Facebook.
-“It seems that Russia is waiting for “negotiators” who will hand over the interests of Ukraine rather than agree on civilized and fair rules for all parties.”
+“It seems that Russia is waiting for “negotiators” who will hand over the interests of Ukraine rather than agree on civilized and fair rules for all parties.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 Raising pressure on Russia to do a deal, President Trump said in Washington that he is considering considering sanctions over Russia’s Nord Stream 2 natural gas pipeline.
 The Russia-Germany Baltic pipeline “really makes Germany a hostage of Russia if things ever happen that were bad,” the president said at a press appearance with visiting Polish President Andrzej Duda.
 “We’re protecting Germany from Russia and Russia is getting billions and billions of dollars from Germany.”
 Bills sanctioning European companies building the $9 billion pipeline are under consideration in the US House and Senate.